Building muscle and confidence at the weight room

 Since its addition to Lynbrook’s campus, the weight room has become a welcoming environment for students to work out in every day.

-Lilly Wu, Opinion Editor
+Lilly Wu, Managing Editor

 Since its addition to the Lynbrook campus, the weight room has become a supportive haven for students interested in fitness, promoting both a healthy lifestyle and self-confidence.